shuangxu96/PWRCTV/README.md

 This repository contains the MATLAB code for the paper "Pan-denoising: Guided Hyperspectral Image Denoising via Weighted Represent Coefficient Total Variation".
 The code implements the proposed PWRCTV method for hyperspectral image denoising using panchromatic image guidance.

 ## Pan-denoising
 With the recent launch of satellites equipped with both hyperspectral and PAN sensors, such as PRISMA (PRecursore IperSpettrale della Missione Applicativa) and XG3 (XIGUANG-003), a new opportunity has emerged.
 PAN images, due to their imaging mechanism, are less noisy than HSI but still exhibit similar textures.
-As depicted in Fig. \ref{fig:toc}(b), this paper therefore aims to investigate PAN image-guided HSI denoising, which is referred to as \textit{pan-denoising}.
+As depicted in Fig. \ref{fig:toc}(b), this paper therefore aims to investigate PAN image-guided HSI denoising, which is referred to as _pan-denoising_.
 This problem arises from two primary aspects:
 - Despite the significant advancements in hyperspectral imaging techniques, the HSIs captured by recent satellite sensors still suffer from noticeable noise. \textit{Pan-denoising} presents an important and novel approach to enhance HSI quality.
 - Substantial research has been conducted on hyperspectral pan-sharpening, which assumes that HSIs are noise-free.
 However, this assumption does not hold in practice.
 Following pan-sharpening, a denoising step is still required. _Pan-denoising_ would lead to a more robust image preprocessing result.

-Compared with the traditional HSI denoising paradigm as depicted in Eq. \eqref{eq:HSID}, pan-denoising incorporates an additional regularization term derived from external prior knowledge:
+Compared with the traditional HSI denoising paradigm, _pan-denoising_ incorporates an additional regularization term derived from external prior knowledge:

 $$\min_{\mathcal{X}}\, \mathscr{L}\left( \mathcal{X},\mathcal{Y} \right)  + \lambda \mathscr{R}\left( \mathcal{X} \right)  +\tau \mathscr{E}\left( \mathcal{X},\mathbf{P} \right),$$